Porges/ways-to-play/src/games/pigeon-lottery/index.md

 discrimination here, that licenses were only available to US citizens, and ‘aliens’ were not allowed to even operate a licensed game.
-This seems particularly egregious given that the distinctly Chinese game of Fan-Tan was also legalized by the bill… but only for US citizens!{%endfn%}
+This seems particularly egregious given that the distinctly Chinese game of Fan-Tan was also explicitly legalized by the bill… but only for US citizens!{%endfn%}

 At this time, the name “keno” (or “quino”) referred to a Bingo-like game from the 19th century (see the {%gameref keno-bingo %} article for more).
 This game